-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS
+INTERESTS OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

-No director or officer of the Issuer has or has had any material interest, direct or indirect, in any transaction since the date of incorporation that has materially affected or is reasonably expected to materially affect the Issuer, with the exception of the assignment of the administrative contract from AAI to the Issuer, as described in this Prospectus.
+No director or officer of the Issuer has or has had any material interest, direct or indirect, in any transaction since the date of incorporation that has materially affected or is reasonably expected to materially affect the Issuer, with the exception of the assignment of the administrative contract from AAI to the Issuer - see "Corporate Structure - Assignment of administrative contract".

-AUDITORS, TRANSFER AGENTS AND REGISTRARS
+AUDITORS.
+TRANSFER AGENTS AND REGISTRARS